practical-neuroimaging/fmri-analysis/_sources/loading_nifti_images.txt

     pip install --user nibabel

 Now try to import nibabel again.
 It should work.
-If it doesn't call over one of your instructors.
+If it doesn't contact us and we will try to help.

 Now, download the example image we are going to use to your working directory:
 :download:`ds107_sub001_highres.nii`.